GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 1. Install the Google Cloud [Logs integration](https://www.elastic.co/integrations?solution=observability&category=google-cloud) from Kibana UI
 2. [Export logs](https://cloud.google.com/logging/docs/export) from above data source to a separate Pub/Sub subscription.
 You can then use the Dataflow template's `dataset` parameter to specify the data source name and their corresponding `inputSubscription`.

+## Data validation

+Invalid input fields in messages will be fixed in runtime to not slowdown the pipeline and to prevent throwing exceptions.

 ### Requirements for this pipeline
 * Java 8
 * Maven